 A change in accounting standards or practices could have a significant effect on our reported results of operations.
-New accounting pronouncements and varying interpretations of accounting pronouncements have occurred and may occur in the future.
+New accounting pronouncements and varying interpretations of accounting pronouncements have occurred in the past and may occur in the future.
 Changes to existing rules or the questioning of current practices may adversely affect our reported financial results or the way we conduct our business.
-For example, the Financial Accounting Standards Board has issued standards that change U.S. generally accepted accounting principles to require companies, including us, to recognize all share-based payments to employees, including grants of stock options, in financial statements based on their fair value and eliminates the pro forma footnote disclosures that were allowed as an alternative to financial statement recognition.
-This requirement, while not affecting our cash flow, will adversely affect our reported financial results and impairs our ability to provide guidance on our future reported financial results as a result of the variability of the factors used to establish the fair value of stock options.
+For example, the Financial Accounting Standards Board issued SFAS 123R requiring us to recognize all share-based payments to employees, including grants of stock options, in the financial statements based on their fair value eliminating the pro forma footnote disclosures that were allowed as an alternative to financial statement recognition.
+This requirement, while not affecting our cash flow, adversely affected our reported financial results and impaired our ability to provide guidance on our future reported financial results as a result of the variability of the factors used to establish the fair value of stock options and the accounting for income taxes thereon.